 Manoim holds BA (1980) and LLB (1983) degrees, both obtained from the University of the Witwatersrand.
 After completing his articles in 1984, Manoim joined and rose through the ranks to become partner at leading law firm Cheadle Thompson and Haysom, where his practice focused on media law and human rights, where he served as an instructing attorney in several major political trials.
 He also represented political detainees and dealt with issues of censorship under the then apartheid security laws.

-Mr Manoim holds a BA Degree (1980) and LLB Degree (1983), both obtained from the University of Witwatersrand.
-After completing his articles in 1982 – 1984, he became a partner at Cheadle Thompson and Haysom Attorneys until 1999.
-In 1999 Mr Manoim was invited to serve on the drafting team of what was later to become the Competition Act, 89 of 1998.
-After the project, he was appointed to serve on the then Competition Board and its replacement under the new Act, the Competition Tribunal.
-He has served in the Tribunal for more than twenty years, and is the longest-serving member, has also been its second chairperson.
+In 1999 Manoim was invited to serve on the drafting team of what was later to become the Competition Act.
+After that project, he was appointed to serve on the then Competition Board and its replacement under the new Act, the Competition Tribunal.
+Having stayed at the Tribunal for more than twenty years, he is still its longest-serving member and only its second chairperson.

 April 2021 Interview Synopsis:

 The chairperson of the Competition Tribunal from 2009 to 2019, Norman Manoim was quick to point out that this involved adjudication work similar to that of a high court judge since cases delved into fields including criminal law, commercial law, and civil issues.

 He described the Competition Tribunal as being the equivalent of the Labour Court: a specialised court of the first instance.